 Delphinus delphis, Tursiops truncatus, Orcinus orca

-The central west coast North Island encompasses open, coastal waters with high levels of turbidity punctuated by a number of harbours.
+The central New Zealand west coast North Island encompasses open, coastal waters with high levels of turbidity punctuated by a number of harbours.
 This is the core habitat for the Māui dolphin (Cephalorhynchus hectori maui) (Baker et al. 2002) listed by the IUCN as Critically Endangered, a subspecies whose range is now mainly restricted to a ~250km stretch of coastline between south of Kaipara Harbour and north of Raglan (Baker et al. 2016).
 The subspecies’ range has been significantly reduced as a result of bycatch in fisheries (Dawson et al. 2001).
 These dolphins favour turbid waters (Derville et al. 2016; Roberts et al. 2019a) and are exposed to risks from fishing activities (although these have been reduced with the West Coast Marine Mammal Protected Area and recent increases in set-net and trawl fishing restrictions) and disease (summarised in Roberts et al. 2019a, Roberts et al. 2019b).
 Harbours are rarely used by Māui dolphins now but were once important habitat (Rayment et al. 2011).
 The harbours along this coast are used by common bottlenose dolphins and killer whales (R. Constantine, unpublished data).
 The most recent Māui dolphin abundance estimate was 57 (95% CI = 44-75) dolphins aged 1+ (Cooke et al. 2018).

 The turbid waters from the harbour outflows and alongshore coastal erosion form primary habitat for Māui dolphin (Derville et al. 2016, Roberts et al. 2019a).
 The dolphins’ preferred prey are small demersal and benthic fishes (Miller et al. 2013) in particular ahuru and sole (Roberts et al. 2019a).
 This IMMA incorporates feeding grounds for common dolphins particularly in the northern Taranaki region where they prey on pelagic schooling fishes such as Jack mackerel, an important fishery in the region but one that results in bycatch in this region (Abraham et al. 2017).
 Common dolphins also use the nearshore coastal waters.
 Recently, individuals assigned to the other subspecies of C. hectori, which bears the same common name as the species (which is red-listed as Endangered by the IUCN), have been observed in the primary habitat of Māui dolphins with individuals originating from the east and west coasts of the South Island (Hamner et al. 2014, Baker et al. 2016).
 There are no estimates for bottlenose dolphins or killer whales in the IMMA but the killer whales form part of a wider-ranging New Zealand population (Baker et al. 2019) and at least some of the bottlenose dolphins are part of the northeast coast North Island population (R. Constantine, unpublished data).
 The common dolphins are part of a wider-ranging population found in offshore west-coast waters.
 They are vulnerable to fisheries bycatch but there is no current abundance estimate for this region (Abraham et al. 2017, Stockin et al. 2014, Stephenson et al. 2020).